Hecke triangle Groups and Dessin d'enfant: Introduction

-In the same work, Kulkarni also relates the conjugacy classes of a finite index subgroups of the modular group with a combinatorial gadget, known as ``bipartite cuboid graphs", which are special dessins d'enfants.
 A bipartite cuboid graph is a finite connected graph drawn on a Riemann surface such that its vertices are either black or white.
 Moreover, every edge in the graph connects a black to a white vertex and the valency (that is, the number of edges incident to a vertex) of a black vertex is either 1 or 2, that of a white vertex is either 1 or 3.
 Finally, for every white vertex of valency 3, there is a prescribed cyclic order on the edges incident to it.
-It is this combinatorial aspects of Kulkarni's work, which also has topological underpinnings \cite{rk} in the study of modular group.

-This ``Farey symbol" method of Kulkarni has been extended, by M.L.
-Lang et.al., to study finite index subgroups of another class of triangle groups of the form $(2, p, \infty)$ where $p \geq 2 \in \Z$.
-These groups are called Hecke groups, and we will denote them by $\g$.
-Hecke groups are special because it contains cusps, which does not exists if $a, b, c < \infty$.
-Recall that cusps are fixed by parabolic elements, and any parabolic element is conjugate by some matrix $A \in \SL(2, \R)$ for some $p \in \R$.
-Therefore, cusps are fixed points of elements with infinite order, which does not exists in the case of $a, b, c < \infty$ where all the generators have finite order.
-Particularly in \cite{ll} C.L.
-Lang and M.L.
-Lang studied Hecke groups and produced an algorithm to find the Hecke Farey Symbol, an extension of the classical Farey Symbol.